reimagined/resolve/docs/read-side.md

   },
 ```

-ReSolve provides a unified API to manage data in a storage, so this code works with any supported storage type.
-The internal logic that a Read Model uses to communicate with various DBMSs is provided by **Read Model Adapters**.
+ReSolve provides a unified API to manage data in storage (this code works with any supported storage type). **Read Model Adapters** provide the internal logic a Read Model uses to communicate with DBMSs.

 We recommend that you store Read Model data in a denormalized form so that your Read Models are optimized for query performance.